Career-Karma/Peer-Circle---exploratory-phase/README.md

 Once you fill in the template **print it out and put it somewhere in your home where it's visible** so you can remind yourself of what's on the line.

+**[Finally, fill out this form](https://goo.gl/forms/Sh43ICa77xnXsrvI3)** and we will add you to a peer circle that will help you practice & develop skills during the following *Bootcamp Prep* Stage.

 ## Lets break in!